pytorch/serve/examples/large_models/deepspeed/opt/Readme.md

-# Loading large Huggingface models with constrained resources using accelerate
+# Loading large Huggingface models on Multiple GPUs

 This document briefs on serving large HG models with limited resource using deepspeed.